 On moving day, it is best if you can leave your pet with a neighbour or friend until it’s time to leave.
 If that is not possible, then remove them from all of the action by putting them in an empty room with their bed or travel kennel with some toys.
 Your pet will feel much more secure in a quiet space that is familiar.
 Check on them regularly and try to feed them and walk them at the time you usually would.

-When travelling by car, transport cats, small dogs and other small pets in a secure, well ventilated pet carrier.
+When travelling by car, transport cats, small dogs and other small pets in a secure, well-ventilated pet carrier.
 Larger dogs can be moved in a larger kennel in the back seat of the car.
-Never move pets in an open truck bed, trunk of a car or moving trailer.
+Never move pets in an open truck bed, the trunk of a car or moving trailer.

 Matco Moving Solutions has years of experience moving families with pets in both international moves, as well as moves within the country.
 If you are at all worried about stressing out your furry friends during your move, trust Matco Moving Solutions to ease the process.
 Contact our office closet to you for more information on how to move with pets.
 We have locations in Calgary, Edmonton, Fort McMurray, the Northwest Territories and Yukon.